digst/NemLog-in.LookupServiceClient.NET/README.md

 Note that these changes on their own will not render the code production grade!
 To make it so you must at least implement changes to not include the sensitive certificate private keys in your application code.

 To invoke services in other environments you must:

-* Follow the guide [UG] to establish your own WSC ("systembruger") and client certificate
+* Follow the guide [UG] to establish your own WSC ("systembruger") and your own client certificate (DO NOT reuse the certificate provided here)
 * Change the ```WscConfig.Domain```:
   * Integrationtest: ```test-nemlog-in.dk```
   * Production: ```nemlog-in.dk```